 This section shows how to make a simple event sourced application using classes from the library.
 It shows the general story, which is elaborated over the following pages.

-Please use pip to install the library with the ‘sqlalchemy’ option (other package installers are available).
+You can use pip to install the library with the ‘sqlalchemy’ option (other package installers are available).

 $ pip install eventsourcing[sqlalchemy]